-As we head into the end of a difficult and confusing year, the good news is that the end of this pandemic is finally in sight.
-The bad news is that it’s not quite here yet, and we still need to adapt our martial arts practices until we can all train together again some day.
+As we head into the end of a difficult and confusing year, there is still plenty to celebrate.
+But we might still need to adapt our martial arts practices until we can all train together again some day.

 With that in mind, we have put together a list of suggestions for martial arts gear that will be great for at-home training through the rest of this pandemic — and great for supplementary training when we get back to the dojo.
 We’re also including suggestions on how to support the martial artists in your life as they work through these challenges— and how to stay connected with each other even when we can’t physically be together!

 At-home training might not be able to perfectly recreate the education — and fun — you’ll get from sparring and technique training with your training partners.
 But these gifts will help the boxing, Karate, Tae Kwon Do, Kickboxing, Muay Thai, and MMA practitioners in your life keep their skills, reflexes, and strength sharp until they can get back to the gym.
 They’ll also make great tools for supplemental at-home training in the future!